-Trigeminal neuralgia is a stabbing pain in the face.
-It can occur as an initial symptom of MS. While it can be confused with dental pain, this pain is neuropathic (caused by damage to the trigeminal nerve) in origin.
+- Trigeminal neuralgia (TN) is a stabbing pain in the face, and can occur as an initial symptom of MS. While it can be confused with dental pain, this pain is neuropathic in origin (caused by damage to the trigeminal nerve).
 It can usually be treated with medications such as the anticonvulsants carbamazepine (Tegretol®), oxcarbazepine (Trileptal®) and lamotrigine (Lamictal®).

-Duloxetine hydrochloride (Cymbalta®) was approved by the Food & Drug Administration (FDA) in 2004 for treatment of depression and treatment of pain associated with diabetic peripheral neuropathy.
-Cymbalta belongs to the group of medications known as selective serotonin and norepinephrine reuptake inhibitors (SSNRIs).
+- Duloxetine hydrochloride (Cymbalta®) was approved by the Food & Drug Administration (FDA) in 2004 for treatment of depression and treatment of pain associated with diabetic peripheral neuropathy.
 Although not specifically approved for use in MS, its effectiveness in diabetic neuropathy makes it a suitable candidate for the treatment of neuropathic pain in MS, and many MS specialists consider it a good treatment option for people with MS.

 Burning, aching, prickling or “pins and needles” may be chronic rather than acute.
 The treatments are the same as for the acute dysesthesias described above.